 - Do you wish to design an IDEAS project for your community?

-- Download the document below to apply for up to $500 in grant money to help support your IDEAS project.
+- Students in spring of 2019 used the document below to apply for up to $500 in grant money to help support your IDEAS project in Huntingdon PA.
+In October 2019, the next wave of grant opportunities will be added.

 The TEAMS approach used by the Force for Health Program has been highly influenced by the success of the Health Professions Affinity Community(HPAC) approach used in Ohio.
 For the past few years, this pipeline to professional, service learning program, has allowed high school students, supervised by AmeriCorps staff under the direction of Dr. Gina Weisblat, to demonstrate IDEAS in over 30 counties in Ohio.
 Dr. Weisblat is currently on staff at University Hospital in Cleveland and continues to inspire, sustain, and improve the program with her research activities and associates at Case Western Reserve University School of Medicine where she is on the faculty.